mat-liet/MSc-Project/README.md

 3) Alert and logging system.

 Dependencies for Pcap4J library are listed below but can also be found on their github page: https://github.com/kaitoy/pcap4j

+The original MSC-Project is available in the mainPcap folder.

+I have started to work on a new updated version of the project which adds Spring, Flyway, RabbitMQ, JPA to the project.
+This new version is available in the packet-sniffer folder.